 Who is Considered a Squatter in Maine?

 A squatter is someone who occupies an abandoned, foreclosed, or unoccupied building (usually residential) or area of land without lawful permission.
 This means that they do not rent or own the property.
-Despite this, squatting is legal in the United States.
-It may be more common than you think.
+Despite this, squatting is quite common in the United States.

 Isn’t that Trespassing?